 If you want to avoid seeing the banner each time you login, check Never show this banner again.
 It will make WinSCP ignore the same banner for the particular account and server the next time.
 However if the banner content changes you will see it again.
 Suppression of banners can be restricted by system administrator.

 If the banner features ASCII art or similar pseudo-graphics, you may want to display the banner using a monospaced font.
 For that select Use Monospace Font in a banner context menu.
 This preference is saved per-session.
-This feature is available only in the latest beta release.

 During authentication, the SSH server may request you to change a password, particularly if your password has expired, or if you have explicitly requested the password change.